asyre/tee-utility/README.md

 # Tee implementation in C
-Completed as part of the course System-level Software.
+Completed as part of the System-level Software course.

 # Usage
 ```